rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 ### Deformations

 The libigl biharmonic deformation `igl::harmonic` can be toggled on.
 If enabled it will be run whenever the input arguments have been changed.
 In this case, when the boundary conditions have changed.
-This can be detected quite easily by checking the :cpp:struct:`DirtyFlag` of the mesh data have been modified when applying the mesh data in :cpp:func:`ApplyDirty`.
+This can be detected quite easily by checking the :cs:var:`DirtyState` of the mesh data have been modified when applying the mesh data in :cpp:func:`ApplyDirty`.

 The As-Rigid-As-Possible `igl::arap` deformation works very similarly, except that we need to check when the precomputation needs to be done.